 The College of Education at the University of Nevada, Reno and the public school districts are cooperatively involved in the Dean's Future Scholars program to recruit diverse students into teacher education.
 The goal of DFS is to increase the number of low-income, first-generation students graduating from high school, gaining access to higher education, and entering a career in the field of education.

 Lemelson Foundation Elementary Education Math & Science Master's Cohort

-This is a program offered with the help of Mrs. Dorothy Lemslson that allows TWELVE K-6 teachers in the Washoe County School District the opportunity to complete a master's degree in Elementary Education with an emphasis in Math and Science.
+This is a program offered with the help of Mrs. Dorothy Lemelson that allows TWELVE K-6 teachers in the Washoe County School District the opportunity to complete a master's degree in Elementary Education with an emphasis in Math and Science.

 Nevada Dual Sensory Impairment Project